 When it comes to recording bass, I use a few methods, depending on the resources at hand, and the best results can come from any one or a combination of these.
-If you can mike the cabinet with a good large-diaphragm condenser mic (like the U67) in addition to getting a direct line from the head’s preamp-out, then you can mix and match the signals later.
+If you can mic the cabinet with a good large-diaphragm condenser mic (like the U 67) in addition to getting a direct line from the head’s preamp output, then you can mix and match the signals later.
 Place the mic several inches from the cabinet’s face and a few inches off the center of the speaker cone.
 In my experience, using a tube preamp versus a solid-state device makes a real difference when it comes to low end, whether miking the cabinet or going direct.
-V-72s are ideal if you can get them; when I’m outside the studio, I use my Avalon Vt-737, which includes tube amplification, eq, and compression, and travels well for a tube unit.
+V-72s are ideal if you can get them; when I’m outside the studio, I use my Avalon Vt737, which includes tube amplification, EQ, and compression, and travels well for a tube unit.
 If the bassist’s amp head lacks a preamp out, you can use a splitter cable to send one line to the miked amp and another line straight to your outboard gear.

-I find it’s less urgent to eq the bass when you’re recording than it is to eq the kick.
+I find it’s less urgent to EQ the bass when you’re recording than it is to EQ the kick.
 Usually, some tweaking is inevitable to get the two to share space in the bassy end of the mix anyway.
-Eq up the lows and low-low-mids if you can, but if you’re in a rush or don’t have enough outboard gear, just have the bassist adjust the tone knobs on his/her bass & amp head to get a good sound.
+Eq up the lows and low-mids if you can, but if you’re in a rush or don’t have enough outboard gear, just have the bassist adjust the tone knobs on their bass and amp head to get a good sound.

 Phat phix in the mix

-If your kick or bass are just not heavy enough for your taste, try a sub-harmonizing plug-in.
-The Waves MaxxBass plug-in is a burning sub-harmonizer that works really well on the kick, and on bass guitar; Logic’s SubBass works well too, and the Logic Pro 7 Manual includes some nice technical tips on how to use it.
+If your kick or bass are just not heavy enough for your taste, try a subharmonizing plug-in.
+The Waves MaxxBass plug-in is a burning subharmonizer that works really well on the kick, and on bass guitar; Logic’s SubBass works well too.
 But take it easy on the extra subs generated by these plug-ins; you should feel them more than you hear them.

-I once had no choice but to record Meshell Ndegeocello’s bass direct into my MOTU 828, whose preamps are far from ideal (pretty thin, truth be told).
-In the mix, I managed to generate a nice tone using the Eventide H3000’s harmonizing chorus; check out “Intracontinental Sky Juice” on our website www.transdubmassiv.com and you’ll hear the result.
+I once had no choice but to record Meshell Ndegeocello’s bass direct into my original-vintage MOTU 828, whose preamps were far from ideal compared to what MOTU’s offering these days.
+In the mix, I managed to generate a nice tone using the Eventide H3000’s harmonizing chorus.

 Mix ‘n monitor

-In general, using a good monitoring system in a room with a proper bass-trap will give you the best shot at low-end mixing.
-If you can’t accurately hear what’s going on in the low-end, you’re likely to over/under-compensate with volume.
-Mixing with both powered and non-powered speakers gives you a good perspective on your lows.
-Many Genelec powered speakers, for example, have amazing low-end definition, but tend to flatter the bass sound, and demand less work from the mix engineer.
+In general, using a good monitoring system in a room with a proper bass trap will give you the best shot at low-end mixing.
+If you can’t accurately hear what’s going on in the low end, you’re likely to over/undercompensate with volume.
+Mixing with different kinds of speakers gives you a good perspective on your lows.
+Many “smiley-curve” powered speakers, for example, have amazing low-end definition, but tend to flatter the bass sound, and demand less work from the mix engineer.
 Mixes done only on such speakers may sound bumpin’ in the studio, but then fail to impress on an ordinary hi-fi system.

-Using a pair of non-powered speakers, like Yamaha NS-10Ms, in conjunction with powered speakers will keep you honest, and make you work on the bass sound until it’s right.
+Using a pair of less flattering monitors, like Yamaha NS-10Ms, in conjunction with your usual speakers will keep you honest, and make you work on the bass sound until it’s right.
 Listen to some of your favorite bassy records in the studio and at home, and compare these to your mixes.
 In the end, knowing your speakers and checking your mixes on your trusty home system are the best ways to keep your phatness on target.